 First and foremost, the organization should measure its ability to create and serve a loyal customer.
-A winning value proposition includes knowing the perfect customer, their important problem that the organization solves and the unique and valuable way that it does so.
+A winning value proposition includes knowing the perfect customer, their important problem that the organization solves, and the unique and valuable way that it does so.
 Measuring and evaluating customer value effectiveness is essential and we find that very few organizations adequately address this need.

-Along with building and serving a loyal customer, the organization must deliver return on invested capital that delivers a successful economic outcome for stakeholders.
+Along with building and serving a loyal customer, the organization must deliver a return on invested capital that delivers a successful economic outcome for stakeholders.
 As they say….
 No Margin, No Mission.
 Measurements here include products and services costs and margins, operating and support costs found in the income statement, and investment effectiveness of balance sheet assets.

 Organizations acquire assets with the express purpose of using them to produce profits.
 Few actually measure the extent to which these assets successfully achieve their intended purpose.
 Assets include people, tools and equipment, facilities, information technology, and intellectual property.
 Assets productivity should be evaluated on the economic value provided versus the cost of acquisition and operation.

-Although an organization may effectively serve its customer at an attractive level of financial and operating performance, it must also measure that it doing so in a responsible and sustainable way.
-Organization governance includes areas such as compliance to regulatory requirements, protection of the entity’s intellectual property, risk mitigation, and active management of the business systems and processes that produce the winning performance.
+Although an organization may effectively serve its customer at an attractive level of financial and operating performance, it must also measure that it is doing so in a responsible and sustainable way.
+Organization governance includes areas such as compliance with regulatory requirements, protection of the entity’s intellectual property, risk mitigation, and active management of the business systems and processes that produce the winning performance.